aalborgunilib/check_primo/README.md

     cpanm --sudo --installdeps .

-*Compilation of the Perl dependencies does require the installation of software development tools on the server (gcc)*
+*Compilation of the Perl dependencies does require the installation of software development tools on the server (gcc).*

 Please check that you have set Primo up to recognize your server IP address in the WS and XS IP mapping table.
 Read the section "Register your IP" in [Getting started - XService API](https://developers.exlibrisgroup.com/primo/apis/webservices/gettingstarted).